-Anyway, I have started my own list of people who were possibly buried at this cemetery, from other records I have found in Archives New Zealand and Paperspast, for example.
-Mary never would have had access to these records and instead would have spent many hours looking through old newspapers.
+Anyway, I have started my own list of people who were definitely and possibly buried at this cemetery, from other records I have found in Archives New Zealand and Paperspast, for example.
+Mary Stapleton-Smith never would have had access to these records while writing her book and instead would have spent many hours looking through old newspapers.
 She was researching before the Internet!
-Amazing!
+And did an amazing job!

 Definite Confirmed Burials at Camp Bay